 In other news, straight monosexists have no concept of monogamy.

-Monosexism is almost even more ingrained in the gay community, fueled by anxieties around queer legitimacy.
+Monosexism is almost even more ingrained in the gay and lesbian community, fueled by anxieties around queer legitimacy.

 Many will claim that they fought for their identities and don’t want to waste their time on someone who could easily retreat to the safe haven of straight privilege whenever they felt like it.